mampfes/hacs_waste_collection_schedule/doc/source/abfall_neunkirchen_siegerland_de.md

 ## How to get the source arguments

-1. Go to your calendar at (https://www.neunkirchen-siegerland.de/Rathaus-Politik/B%C3%BCrgerservice/Abfalltermine/)
+1. Go to your calendar at [Gemeinde Neunkirchen Siegerland - Abfalltermine](https://www.neunkirchen-siegerland.de/Rathaus-Politik/B%C3%BCrgerservice/Abfalltermine/)
-2. Enter your Streen.
+2. Enter your street.
 3. Copy the exact values from the  textboxes streen in the source configuration.

 *IMPORTANT* - only streetname or part of streetname without ()